shbzhang/GalaxyWarpCorrugations/README.md

 After downloading the catalog, modify `src/mcmcFittingFunction0129.py` with your settings.
   - Modify `component` to switch between `m=1` and `m=1, 2` model.
-  - Modify `sin` to switch between warp fitting and corrugation fitting.
+  - Switch `warp` to fit warp models or corrugation models.
+  - Switch `radwave` to fit radial or azimuthal corrugation models.
   - Modify `params` to switch a parameter between free and fixed.

 Run a McMC fitting process with: